 This is the first part of a two-semester course that presents in a comprehensive manner the structure and function of the human body.
 Topics include tissues and the integumentary, skeletal, muscular, and nervous systems.
 A dissection component of the laboratory work is required for successful completion of the course.
 This course is designed for students in the health programs.
 BIOL 201 Anatomy and Physiology I must be taken before BIOL 202 Anatomy and Physiology II.
 Three lecture and two laboratory hours per week.
-Prerequisites: C- or higher in BIOL 121 Biological Principles I or successful performance on departmental challenge exam, ENGL 092 Preparing for College Reading II, ENGL 099 Introductory Writing, and MATH 003 Prep College Math III or MATH 112 Intermediate Algebra; waiver by placement testing results; or departmental approval.
+Prerequisites: C- or higher in BIOL 121 Biological Principles I or successful performance on departmental challenge exam, ENGL 092 Preparing for College Reading II, ENGL 099 Introductory Writing, and MATH 010 Fundamentals of Mathematics; waiver by placement testing results; or departmental approval.
+Prerequisites as of Fall 2016: C- or higher in BIOL 121 Biological Principles I or successful performance on departmental challenge exam, ENGL 092 Preparing for College Reading II, ENGL 099 Introductory Writing, and MATH 003 Prep College Math III or MATH 112 Intermediate Algebra; waiver by placement testing results; or departmental approval.